pflin87/droopy/README.md

      It's fire only when a value has been deselected

 #### onTagCreate()
-     Fire only a tag has been created/append in DOM
+    It's a callback function which is call when tag is created

 #### onTagClick()
-     It's fire only when click on tag has been made
+     It's a callback function which is call when user click on tag

 #### onClickReq()
-     It's fire only when we click on any listing item either via mouse or touch
+     It's a callback function which is call when user is selected any value either by mouse/touce

 #### onClearTag()
      Call back function for click on clearTag/clearAllTsg